wp-plugins/genesis-footer-links-nofollow/readme.txt

 = Why should I set footer links as nofollow? =
 Google may consider site-wide links as spammy.

+= My theme uses Footer Widgets.
+Will they be affected? = No. This only changes the links in the Site Footer (Where you'll usually find the copyright)

 = Can I apply this to certain domains only? =
 Planned for the next release.